jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 Table: Partial list of workflow console commands

 These are a subset of the commands available.
-Type "help" and click Submit to see the full list of commands.
+Type "help" and click Execute to see the full list of commands.

 You may be wondering what happens to running workflow instances when a new version of the process definition is checked in.
 The answer is that Activiti handles that—it makes sure that running workflows continue to run with their original process definition.
 By default, all new workflows will use the most current version of the process definition.